Nutemm/OpenNMT-py/README.md

 # GitHub repository for my CS224U project: adapting Transformer to text classification.

-## For more indications about how the code works, see OpenNMT-py real repository: https://github.com/OpenNMT/OpenNMT
+## For more indications about how the code works, see OpenNMT-py source repository: https://github.com/OpenNMT/OpenNMT

 Below is the main workflow to make the code run and get results: